How did I end up in mar/com?

 I started this blog and had to market it.
 I did so successfully.
 My blog led to an offer to write a newspaper column for the Korea Herald, the largest English-language daily paper in South Korea.
 That column covered fashion, celebrities and notable people visiting Seoul.

 The urge to communicate is a basic human need; we just have some new ways to do it.
 Social media evolves quickly.
 In 2009 that was a market that I knew a bit about, and that’s when I started my business.
-My focus was helping small- to medium-sized businesses with their online presence including social media, blogs, podcasts, and paid ads.
+My focus was on helping small- to medium-sized businesses with their online presence including social media, blogs, podcasts, and paid ads.
 Along the way, I’ve learned about the wider topic of marketing.
 I hope the serendipity will continue because the hard work will!

-I’m also founder of Organic Social Media.
+I’m also the founder of Organic Social Media.
 My company provides social media, community management, and blogging services.
 However, now I’ve cut back on my practice to focus on my full-time work.
 If you need help, I’ll gladly refer you to folks who can help.

 I earned my master’s in international studies from Ewha Womans University in Seoul, South Korea; earned my J.D. from University of California, Hastings College of the Law; and earned my B.A. in English and philosophy at UCLA.